 Finding the right key figures

-Such indicators are sometimes called "vanity metrics": They are essentially designed to flatter one's vanity.
-As an example: Those responsible for social media channels are probably familiar with the pressure of having more fans and followers than the competition.
-But that's as if a shop is primarily concerned with having more visitors than the shop next door.
-Of course it is important to attract interested parties.
+Such metrics are sometimes called "vanity metrics": They are essentially there to flatter one's vanity.
+As an example: Anyone responsible for social media channels is probably familiar with the pressure to have more fans and followers than competitors.
+But that's like saying a brick-and-mortar store is all about having more visitors than the store next door.
+Of course it's important to attract prospective customers.
 But rent and salaries are only earned from sales, not from visitor numbers.
-It's much more important to attract the right visitors - and to convince them of what you have to offer.
+It is much more important to attract the right visitors - and to convince them of your offers.

 - What do you want or need to achieve in the short, medium and long term?

-- What ways can you do this?
+- What are the ways you can do that?

 The KPI Finder

-Recording and evaluating key figures regularly
+Regularly record and evaluate key figures

 Lean Startup Approach